Introduction to Trees in Data Structure

 1. General Tree

-If no constraint is placed on the hierarchy of the tree, a tree is called a general tree.
+If no constraint is placed on the tree’s hierarchy, a tree is called a general tree.
 Every node may have infinite numbers of children in General Tree.
 The tree is the super-set of all other trees.

 2. Binary Tree